MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/CALCDATE-Function--Date-.md

  The user can enter formulas in the currently selected language.
 The formula is stored in a generic format in a field or variable.
 When the formula must be displayed, the actual string that is displayed is converted to the currently selected language.

- For example, if a user who has language set to ENG \(English\) enters the date formula "1W\+1D" for one week and one day, then a user who has the language set to FRA \(French\) sees "1S\+1J," and a user who has the language set to ESP \(Spanish\) sees "1S\+1D".
+ For example, if a user who has language set to ENG \(English\) enters the date formula "1W+1D" for one week and one day, then a user who has the language set to FRA \(French\) sees "1S+1J," and a user who has the language set to ESP \(Spanish\) sees "1S+1D".

- If a date formula is entered with \< \> delimiters surrounding it, then the date formula is stored in a generic, nonlanguage\-dependent format.
+ If a date formula is entered with \< \> delimiters surrounding it, then the date formula is stored in a generic, nonlanguage-dependent format.
 This makes it possible to develop date formulas that are not dependent on the currently selected language.

  For more information about how to calculate the duration between two DateTimes, see [Duration Data Type](Duration-Data-Type.md).